ad3002/nceu/README.md

 - Press 'Enter' to view emails from a sender or email details
 - Press 's' to change sort order (in sender view)
 - Press 'a' to archive an email (in email view)
+- Press 'a' to archive all emails from a sender (in sender view) with a progress bar showing the status
 - Press 'q' to go back or quit the application

 ## Contributing